-The procedures required tool checks at the start and end of each shift but there was no evidence the tool was identified as missing.
-In fact, there was no records of any tools being taken into the fuel tanks, which was not credible considering the work that was completed.
+The procedures required tool checks at the start and end of each shift, but there was no evidence the tool was identified as missing.
+In fact, there were no records of any tools being taken into the fuel tanks, which was not credible considering the work that was completed.
 The plug was required to be fitted with a red ‘streamer’ but it was found without one too.

 Due to the relatively short period of time between take-off and aerial refueling, E-8C did not have the opportunity to burn much fuel from the number two fuel tank which would have allowed a secondary dive valve, to open (as occurred during the aerial refuelling when the aircraft deployed to theatre) and provide an alternative means to vent pressure.

 During preflight inspection a fuel leak was discovered… Maintenance personnel were unable to locate or repair the fuel leak, so they inserted fuel tank vent plugs and pressurized the fuel tank The leak was found and repaired.
 Once the repair was completed, the fuel systems technician exited the fuel tank but failed to document or request an in-progress inspection, to ensure all tools and materials are removed from the fuel tank; and fuel tank plugs (if used) are extracted from the fuel tank vents.
 Thus a fuel vent plug was not removed.